4 Nov 2022

 Both these methods seek to ensure that your confidential information remains confidential.

 If you are hiring a new employee, you should insert a confidentiality clause in the employee’s employment contract.

 Only if the employee is already working for the business, and there was no confidentiality clause in their employment contract, should you ask the employee to sign a stand-alone non-disclosure agreement (“NDA”).

 Employers prefer the former because the clause guarantees that the employee will maintain confidentiality from the employee’s first day at work – as employment agreements are signed when they first start working.
-By including a confidentiality clause in the employee’s employment agreement, employers are signalling to employees that the obligation to maintain confidentiality is non-negotiable.
+By including a confidentiality clause in the employee’s employment agreement, employers are signaling to employees that the obligation to maintain confidentiality is non-negotiable.
 If an employee contests the inclusion of the confidentiality provision, an employer can simply refuse to hire the employee.
 By having this right to refuse to hire an employee, employers can guarantee that employees are bound to maintain confidentiality.

 Employers often dislike using an NDA because it cannot guarantee confidentiality to the same degree.
 This is because if an employee refuses to sign the NDA, the employer cannot simply refuse to hire the employee.
-If the employer chooses the fire the employee for refusing to sign the NDA, the employer will likely fall foul of unfair dismissal laws, and risks having to pay large amounts in compensation to the employee.
+If the employer chooses the fire the employee for refusing to sign the NDA, the employer will likely fall foul of unfair dismissal laws, and risk having to pay large amounts in compensation to the employee.

 As a rule of thumb, anyone who works for you who will or may encounter confidential information should be bound by either a confidentiality clause or an NDA.

 A ‘confidentiality clause’ is a clause inserted into employment contracts.
 It imposes the obligation on employees to not disclose proprietary and/or other specified pieces of information.

-It legally obliges the employee to not disclose information of a specified kind which they will likely be exposed to in the course of their employment.
-This obligation will often have continued effect even if the employment agreement comes to an end.
+It legally obliges the employee to not disclose information of a specified kind to which they will likely be exposed in the course of their employment.
+This obligation will often have a continued effect even if the employment agreement comes to an end.